rfordevelopment/tidyfriday/README.md

 ## Data Viz/Science Books

-Only books available freely online are sourced here.
-Feel free to add to the list

 | Link | Description |
 | --- | --- |
 | [:link:](https://serialmentor.com/dataviz/) | Fundamentals of Data Viz by Claus Wilke |